-DWR has developed Draft Best Management Practices (BMPs).
-BMPs are intended to provide clarification, guidance, and examples to help Groundwater Sustainablity Agencies develop the essential elements of a Groundwater Sustainablity Plan (GSP).
+DWR has published final Best Management Practices (BMPs), as series of five documents that provide regulatory clarification, technical guidance, and general examples to assist groundwater sustainability agencies (GSAs) and inform local agencies and stakeholders.
+BMPs are intended to provide clarification, guidance, and examples to help Groundwater Sustainability Agencies develop the essential elements of a Groundwater Sustainability Plan (GSP).
 DWR was required to develop BMPs through a public process, and the GSP regulations may be updated to incorporate BMPs, if desired.
 For more information, click here.

 Final 2016 Bulletin 118 Groundwater Basin Boundaries Now Available

 The Bulletin 118 groundwater basin boundary modification process is now complete.
 The Final 2016 Basin Boundaries have been released and are now available for download.
 Download a zipped shapefile of the boundaries here (meant for use in GIS applications).
 Download a KMZ of the boundaries (meant for use in Google Earth) here.
 View the Groundwater Basin Boundary Assessment Tool here (view the boundaries in a browser).
 DWR provided a news release, viewable here.